DudeOfCode/BigData/README.md

 ### 'npm start'

 #### This may not be a very good documentation but please try the app out.
-#### Make sure you connect your metamask account to the polygon mumbai testnet to avoid the app throwing any errors at you.
+#### Make sure you connect your metamask account to the polygon mumbai testnet to prevent the app from throwing any errors at you.
 # Frontend
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).